History of the Jews in Colonial America

 The history of the Jews in Colonial America begins upon their arrival as early as the 1650s.
 The first Jews who came to the New World were Sephardi Jews who arrived in New Amsterdam (New York City).
 Later major settlements of Jews would occur in the port cities: Newport, Philadelphia, Charleston, and Savannah.

 The Jewish settlers immediately faced discrimination, similar to and often more intense than that suffered by other religions, Catholics, Lutherans, and Quakers.
 The Jewish settlers played a role in the trading business of the colonies, but were often faced with anti-Jewish discrimination from both governmental entities and individuals.

 Early individual arrivals

 Joachim Gans

 Joachim Gans was a Bohemian-German Jew born in Prague, Kingdom of Bohemia.
 Gans was a renowned metallurgist and mining expert, who was recruited by Sir Walter Raleigh for the 1585 expedition to found a permanent settlement in the Virginia territory, which became the Roanoke Colony.

 Elias Legarde

-Elias Legarde (or Legardo) was a Sephardic Jew who arrived at Jamestown, Virginia on HMS Abigail in 1621.
-Legarde arrived in the muster of Anthonie Bonall.
+Elias Legarde (or Legardo) may have been a Sephardic Jew who arrived at Jamestown, Virginia on the merchant ship Abigail in 1621.
+Legarde appears in the muster of Anthonie Bonall.
 Legarde was from Languedoc, France, and was hired to go to the colony to teach people how to grow grapes for wine.
 In 1628 Legarde leased 100 acres on the west side of Harris Creek in Elizabeth City, Colony of Virginia.